 How to Give Back

-There is an opportunity for parents to be trained to facilitate the Advanced Parent Leadership Training in their community or for our local affiliates to offer the program in their community.
-In addition, we would welcome the opportunity to partner with local affiliates and organizations to host the Advanced Parent Leadership Training in their communities.
-For more information on either of these opportunities, contact Nicole at firstname.lastname@example.org or 804-991-9716.
+An opportunity is available for parents to be trained to facilitate the Advanced Parent Leadership Training in their community or for our local affiliates to offer the program in their community.
+In addition, we would welcome the opportunity to partner with local affiliates and organizations to host APLT in their communities.
+For more information on either of these opportunities, contact Nicole at email@example.com or 804-991-9716.